JacekDubikowski/build-your-own-framework/readme.md

 ## Introduction

-Most of the developers in the JVM world work on various web applications.
+Majority of the developers in the JVM world work on various web applications.
-Many of them are based on some kind of framework, like Spring or Micronaut.
+Most of them are based on some kind of framework, like Spring or Micronaut.
+However, many people still say the framework is too much of a markup.
+I decided to see how true such claims are and how much work is necessary to replicate what frameworks provide us with out-of-the-box.
-This article isn't about if it is feasible to use a framework or not nor when to use it.
+This article isn’t about whether or not it is feasible to use a framework or when to use it.
-It is about writing your framework!
+It is about writing your framework - tinkering is the best way of learning!

-Have you ever asked yourself questions like the ones below?

-> How does a framework work?

-> What does the implementation of the framework look like?

-If yes, then welcome aboard.
-I will try to answer them.
-If not, you are also welcome, I hope you will find the text interesting.

-For sake of simplicity we will use some demo app code.
+For the sake of simplicity we will use some demo app code.
 The application consists of

 * Singular service